-The significant accounting policies set out below have been applied in the preparation and presentation of the financial report for the year ending 30 June 2015 and comparative information.
+The significant accounting policies set out below have been applied in the preparation and presentation of the financial report for the year ended 30 June 2016 and comparative information.

-New and amended standards adopted by the Company for these financial statements
+New and amended standards adopted by the Company for these financial statements a.
+Income Tax

 A number of new or amended standards became applicable for the current reporting period, however, the Company did not have to change its accounting policies or make retrospective adjustments as a result of adopting these standards.
-Information on these new standards which are relevant to the Company is presented below.